 You can’t satisfy everybody’s expectations, can you?

-It’s not your fault if someone dislikes you or misunderstands you just because you didn’t meet their expectations.
+It’s not your fault whether someone dislikes you or misunderstands you because you didn’t meet their expectations.

 On the surface, this might look like a scary recipe to push people away from you.
 But it’s not.